Why use a 6.2V Zener Over Other Available Zener Voltages in a CCS?

 12.0 1N4106 1N5242B 9.2 9.1 40 2000 200 600 35 Noisy

 In the Family_2 noise curves, it was very difficult to read the values from the curve between 6.0 and 7.0V.
-This is because the curve is changing so fast.
+This was because the curve is changing fast.
 Every time I held the calipers against the curve, I got a different value.
-So I just used the tabulated curves from Family_1.
-From the Family_1 curves we see that the noise gets bad fast at 6.8V and above.
+For Family_1, I used the tabulated data instead of curves.
+From the Family_1 data, we see that the noise gets bad fast at 6.8V and above.
 This says we should use a 6.2V zener or lower for noise reasons.
+Unfortunately, when the zener value drops below 6V, its regulation quickly degrades.

 If we used 4V drop for the gate of a FET, 150uV out of 2.2V on R2 is 83 dB down.
 83 dB down isn't terrible, but it isn't great either.
-However, we don't use a single 6.2V zener and the gate of a FET for a CCS, we use two in series.
-We don't use one 6.2V zener because of regulation and output impedance and the gate threshold variation of the FET.
+However, when using a FET we don't want to use a single 6.2V zener and the gate of a FET for a CCS, we use two in series.
+We don't use one 6.2V zener because of regulation and output impedance and the > +/- 1V gate threshold variation of the FET. +/- 1V is in the datasheets for gate threshold variation.
+I've seen this much variation occur on the factory floor, but it doesn't occur often.
+I suspect that FET may have been damaged from "over aggressive" temperature cycling.

 The zener voltage can change +/- 0.31V for a 5% part.
-The gate voltage can change more than +0.5 volt between power up and stabilizing in voltage and up to +/- 1V from FET to FET (at room temperature.)
-I'll use +/- 0.5V to be more reasonable for I've never seen +/- 1V on a FET that wasn't damaged.
-This means the voltage that sets the current can vary from 1.39V to 3.01V a 1:2.16 initial variation and up to 35% temperature variation.
+The gate voltage can change more than +0.5 volt between powering up and stabilizing in voltage and we can get up to +/- 1V from FET to FET (at room temperature.)
+I'll use +/- 0.5V to be more reasonable, for I've never seen +/- 1V on a FET that wasn't damaged.
+This means that when using one 6.2V zener, the voltage that sets the current can vary from 1.39V to 3.01V, a 1:2.16 initial variation, and up to 35% temperature variation.
 This much variation is not acceptable.

 From On-Semi HBD854/D